machal/cssmine-content/content/transformations-4.md

 ![HW to CSS resolution ratio of selected devices](dist/images/original/hw-css-pixely-tabulka.jpg)

-So what impact will `device-pixel-ratio` have on UI designers?
-Let's find out!
+So what impact will `device-pixel-ratio` have on UI designers? let’s find out!